-The school board is comprised of 3 teachers and 4 community members & parents.
+The school board is comprised of one teacher and 4 community members & parents.
 A representative from the current Authorizer also serves as Ex-Officio to the Board of Directors along with the district Director.

-The administrative team consists of the district Director and the Assistant Directors.
-The Director has served the district since 2007.
-The Assistant Director of Curriculum has served the district since its opening and holds Bachelor's degrees in geography and social studies education and Master's degree in curriculum and instruction (emphasis in reading).
+The administrative team consists of the District Director and the Assistant Director.
+The Director has served the district since 2020.
+The Assistant Director of Curriculum has served the district since its opening and holds Bachelor's degrees in geography and social studies education, along with a Master's degree in curriculum and instruction (emphasis in reading).
+Both the Director and Assistant Director are licensed administrators in the state of Minnesota.